Contact Us for a Free Consultation (818) 781-1570

 Lack of Evidence

 Perhaps we can show the prosecutor weaknesses in their evidence to raise reasonable doubt.
-If we can persuade the prosecutor they don't have convincing evidence against you, we might be able to negotiate for a lesser offense, or even a case dismissal.
+If we can persuade the prosecutor they don't have convincing evidence against you, we might be able to negotiate for a lesser offense or even a case dismissal.

 Lack of Intent

-By using our knowledge of federal criminal law and procedures, we will explore all potential defenses to challenge the federal bribery charges.
+By using our knowledge of federal criminal law and procedures, we will explore all potential defenses to challenge federal bribery charges.

 Related Content: